elastisys/compliantkubernetes/docs/compliantkubernetes/ciso-guide/kubernetes-status.md

 ### Swedish Patient Data Law

 !!!note
     This regulation is only available in Swedish.
-To avoid confusion, we decided not to produce an unoffical translation.
+To avoid confusion, we decided not to produce an unofficial translation.

 [HSLF-FS 2016:40](https://www.socialstyrelsen.se/globalassets/sharepoint-dokument/artikelkatalog/foreskrifter-och-allmanna-rad/2016-4-44.pdf):